 Until my mother showed me her way of cooking popcorn, I usually took the easy way out and used (gasp!) microwave popcorn, which by the way, is not that good for you.

 My mother’s method of making popcorn not only pops almost every kernel, it also prevents the kernels from burning.
 She first learned this technique decades ago from the back of a popcorn box.

 Her approach allows the popcorn kernels to come to an even temperature before popping, which results in much fewer un-popped kernels (usually none) and fewer burnt kernels (again, usually none).

-We first posted this how-to in 2005, and it has been one of the most popular recipes on the site.
+Ever since we first posted this how-to in 2005, it has been one of the most popular recipes on the site.
 Enjoy!
-(Updated from the archives.)